scikit-learn/enhancement_proposals/slep001/discussion.rst

       that there was mostly one object to modify to do the dispatching, the Pipeline object.

    #.
-A future, out-of-core "conductor" object to fit a "stack" in out of
+A future, out-of-core "conductor" object to fit a "heap" in out of
-      core by connecting it to a data-store would need to have a representation of the stack.
+      core by connecting it to a data-store would need to have a representation of the heap.
 For instance, when chaining random projections with Birch coresets and finally SGD, the user would need to specify that random projections are stateless, birch needs to do one pass of the data, and SGD a few.
 Given this information, the conductor could orchestrate pull the data from the data source, and sending it to the various steps.
 Such an object is much harder to implement if the various steps are to be combined in a heap.
+      Note that the scikit-learn pipeline can only implement a linear "chain" like set of processing.
+For instance a One vs All will never be able to be implemented in a scikit-learn pipeline.

-      Note that this is not a problem in non out-of-core settings, in the sense that the BirchCoreSet meta-estimator would take care of doing a pass on the data before feeding it to its sub estimator.
+      This is not a problem in non out-of-core settings, in the sense that the BirchCoreSet meta-estimator would take care of doing a pass on the data before feeding it to its sub estimator.

 In conclusion, meta-estimators are harder to comprehend (problem 1) and write (problem 2).